Major League Baseball on television: Major League Baseball on CBS and ESPN: 1990-1993

+Jack Buck (left) and Sean McDonough (center) called the World Series for CBS in the early 1990s.
+Jon Miller (right) called ESPN's Sunday Night Baseball from 1990 to 2010.

 On December 14, 1988, CBS (under the guidance of Commissioner Peter Ueberroth) paid approximately $1.8 billion for exclusive television rights for over four years (beginning in 1990).
 CBS paid about $265 million each year for the World Series, League Championship Series, All-Star Game, and the Saturday Game of the Week.
 It was one of the largest agreements (to date) between the sport of baseball and the business of broadcasting.

 The deal with CBS was also supposed to pay each team $10 million a year.
 A separate deal with cable television would bring each team an additional $4 million.
 Each team could also cut its own deal with local television.
 For example, the New York Yankees signed with a cable network (MSG) that would pay the team $41 million annually for 12 years.
 Radio broadcast rights can bring in additional money.
 Reportedly, after the huge television contracts with CBS and ESPN were signed, franchises spent their excess millions on free agents.
 In the end, CBS wound up losing approximately half a billion dollars from their television contract with Major League Baseball.
 CBS repeatedly asked Major League Baseball for a rebate, but MLB wasn't willing to do this.

 On January 5, 1989, Major League Baseball signed a $400 million deal with ESPN, who would show over 175 games beginning in 1990.
 For the next four years, ESPN would televise six games a week (Sunday, Wednesday Night Baseball, doubleheaders on Tuesdays and Fridays, plus holidays).

 The roll out of ESPN, followed by Fox Sports, changed sports news and particularly affected baseball.
 With games condensed to the thirty-second highlight reel, and the added microscope of news organizations that needed to fill 24 hours of time, the amount of attention paid to major league players magnified to staggering levels compared to where it had been just 20 years prior.
 It brought with it increased attention for individual players, who reached superstar status nationwide on careers that often were not as compelling as those who had come before them in a less media intense time.
 This coincided with the rise of television revenues on both a local and national level: by 1993, local television revenue alone surpassed $618 million, which was 15 times greater than it had been in the early 1970s.
 Accordingly, in the same time period – coupled with free agency and arbitration rights – the average player salary rose roughly tenfold to over $1.3 million.